-This traditional Karakachan breed of sheep was once plentiful in Bulgaria.
-In the early 20th Century there were 500,000 and by the late 1950s, when farms were nationalized, the number had shrunk to 160,000.
-Today there are only about 400.
+This traditional Karakachan breed of sheep was once plentiful in Bulgaria; in the early 20th century there were 500,000.
+By the late 1950s, when farms were nationalized, the number had shrunk to 160,000.
+Today there are approximately just 400.

-The sheep are small, about 57 cm (1.87 feet) at the withers, with short and thin tails.
-The wool is coarse and long - up to 40 cm (15,4 inches) and the color changes with age, becoming lighter.
-When young the animal is black, then brown, and ends up with almost grey fur.
-Sider and Atila Sedefchev from SEMPERVIVA - the Bulgarian nature protection organization that specializes in the conservation of endangered local breeds - started the project to save the Karakachan breed dog in 1992.
-It is one of the oldest European breeds in Europe and was used to guard livestock - mainly sheep - and protect them from wolves and bears in the high mountains.
-While searching for these dogs, the sheep were discovered, as well as a traditional breed of Karakachan horses.
-These workhorses are used to carry baggage, traveling the dangerously narrow and high rocky paths.
-The Karakachans, Balkan nomadic people who were livestock breeders, are thought to be descendants of the ancient Thracian livestock breeding communities located in the high mountains of Bulgaria.
+The sheep are small, about 57 cm at the withers, with short, thin tails.
+Their wool is coarse and long - up to 40 cm and its color changes with age: when young, the sheep have black wool, which then turns brown and ends up almost grey.
+In 1992, Sider and Atila Sedefchev from SEMPERVIVA - a Bulgarian nature protection organization that specializes in the conservation of endangered local breeds - started a project to save the Karakachan dog breed.
+The dog is one of the oldest breeds in Europe, used to protect livestock - mainly sheep - from wolves and bears in the high mountains.
+While searching for these dogs, the sheep were discovered, along with a traditional breed of Karakachan horses.
+These horses are used as workhorses, mainly to carry baggage on the dangerously narrow and high rocky paths.
+The Karakachans, Balkan nomadic people who were livestock breeders, are thought to be descendants of the ancient Thracian livestock-breeding communities located in the high mountains of Bulgaria.

 Each sheep produces about 50-60 liters of milk per season.
-The milk is very rich (fat content of 6.5 to 8%) and high quality.
-About 20 kilos of white cheese, called Sirene, are made each day, 400 kilos each year.
-Yogurt, which originated in Bulgaria, is also made each day.
+The milk is very rich (with a fat content of 6.5 to 8%) and high quality.
+About 20 kilos of white cheese, called sirene, are made each day (approximately 400 kilos each year).
+Yogurt, which originated in Bulgaria, is also made daily.
 The sheep are milked twice a day.
-The milk is immediately filtered through a cloth and rennet added (lamb or kid).
-A lid is placed on the container for about two-and-a-half hours as the curd forms.
-It is cut with a knife then left for another half hour.
-The young cheese is placed in a special fabric and then in a small cloth-lined wooden crate made from the wood of a Balkan endemic tree called Macedonian Pine.
-The cheese is covered with the fabric, the lid put on the crate, and something heavy, usually stones, is placed on top.
-The cheese is then left to dry for four-to-eight hours, depending on the weather.
+The milk is immediately filtered through a cloth before the rennet is added.
+A lid is then placed on the container for about two-and-a-half hours as the curd forms.
+Next, it is cut with a knife and left for another half an hour.
+The young cheese is then put in a special fabric and placed in a small cloth-lined wooden crate made from the wood of the native Macedonian Pine.
+The cheese is covered with the fabric and the lid put on the crate, secured by heavy stones placed on top.
+The cheese is then left to dry for four to eight hours, depending on the weather.

-When dry the cheese is firm to the touch.
-It is then cut into tile-size pieces (about 12 cm), salted with large-grained sea salt, stacked one on top of the other in large tin or plastic barrels and closed with a lid.
-The brine forms and the next days the barrel is opened and topped off with the whey mixed with salt.
-To make the traditional Bulgarian Yogurt - called Kiselo mleko - fresh milk is boiled, left to cool down to body temperature and then the original Lactobacillus bulgaricus is used.
+When dry, the cheese is firm to the touch.
+It is cut into tile-sized pieces (about 12 cm), salted with large-grained sea salt and stacked in large tins or plastic barrels, which are closed with a lid.
+The brine forms and over the coming days the barrel is opened and topped up with whey mixed with salt.
+The method of making traditional Bulgarian yogurt (called Kiselo mleko) is much simpler: fresh milk is boiled and left to cool to room temperature before Lactobacillus bulgaricus is added.

 tel. +359 888788121